dynamsoft-docs/web-twain-docs/getstarted/vue.md

      * Open local images.
      */
     openImage() {
-      if (!this.DWObject) {
+      if (!this.DWTObject) {
         alert("dwt init fail");
         return;
       }
-      this.DWObject.IfShowFileDialog = true;
+      this.DWTObject.IfShowFileDialog = true;
       /**
        * Note:
-       * This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ this.DWObject.Addon.PDF.SetConvertMode( Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL );
+       * This following line of code uses the PDF Rasterizer which is an extra add-on that is licensed seperately */ this.DWTObject.Addon.PDF.SetConvertMode( Dynamsoft.DWT.EnumDWT_ConvertMode.CM_RENDERALL );
-      this.DWObject.LoadImageEx(
+      this.DWTObject.LoadImageEx(
         "",
         Dynamsoft.DWT.EnumDWT_ImageType.IT_ALL,
         () => {